WSU-Physics-Courses/physics-581-physics-inspired-computation/Notes.md

 ## Tests and Grading

 Tests are setup using [`pytest`].
-The configuration is in `pyprojects.toml`.
+The configuration is in `pyprojects.toml` and `.coveragerc`.
 Each assignment will have an official test-suite called `tests/assignmentX/test_official_assignmentX.py` where `X` is the assignment number.
 These official tests will be marked with the special marker `assignmentX`, so that the official tests can be run with:

 ```bash